-Nevertheless, Swanson supports such laws, because he and other researchers have found strong evidence that they reduce another sort of gun violence that cumulatively inflicts a much higher death toll — suicide by firearm.
-In this 2017 article about Connecticut's red flag law, he and colleagues calculate that for every 20 guns seized through a red flag law, one suicide is prevented.
+Nevertheless, Swanson supported such laws, because he and other researchers have found strong evidence that they reduce another sort of gun violence that cumulatively inflicts a much higher death toll — suicide by firearm.
+In this 2017 article about Connecticut's red flag law, he and colleagues calculated that for every 20 guns seized through a red flag law, one suicide is prevented.

-For that purpose, red flag laws manage to plug the loopholes that allow people to obtain guns who are suicidal or eventually become that way.
-"We focus all this attention on the point of sale, [upon] people who have felony criminal record or mental health record, " Swanson says.
+For that purpose, red flag laws manage to plug the loopholes that allow people who are suicidal, or eventually become that way, to obtain guns.
+"We focus all this attention on the point of sale, people who have felony criminal record or mental health record, " Swanson said.
 "Those rules are too narrow and too broad.
 They identify lots of people because they had an involuntary commitment 25 years ago and won't hurt anybody, and they also fail to identify people who do pose a risk."
 Swanson has found that 72 percent of gun suicides in Florida would have been able to legally purchase a gun on the day that they took their lives.

-"From the picture of public health, that's a good enough reason" for red flag laws, Swanson says.
+"From the picture of public health, that's a good enough reason" for red flag laws, Swanson said.